btkrausen/hashicorp/terraform/Hands-On Labs/Section 05 - Use Terraform outside of core workflow/02 - Terraform_Taint_and_Replace.md

 ## Task 1: Manually mark a resource to be rebuilt by using the terraform `taint` command

 There are some situations where we want to recreate a resource without modifying any terraform configuration.
 An example of this might be to rebuild a server and force it to rerun it's bootsrap process.
-This can be accomplished by manually "tainting" the resoruce.
+This can be accomplished by manually "tainting" the resource.

 ### Step 1.1 - Create a new Web Server